 The Hopi and the Chemehuevi of the Colorado River Basin share elements of a worldview that matter today.
 Both speak of great migrations of peoples following the end of the Fourth World, a world ended by flood, caused by, what we can surmise today, a warming of the Earth.
 “Everybody has a flood story,” says Figueroa.

-Chemehuevi Cultural Monitor Alfredo Figueroa, who is one of the subjects of my latest film documentary, Who Are My People?”, discusses this ancient narrative of beginnings and endings, and how it is visible on the ground today in geoglyphs and petroglyphs, many of which are, unfortunately, in the path of “civilization”, as the world’s energy firms seek to build in the Mojave and Colorado Deserts.
-Waters’ work similarly touches on the tragedy of lost moments (even lost histories) in times of tumultuous change in his great Western novel, “The Woman at Otowi Crossing, which describes the advent of the era of nuclear testing in the West.
+Chemehuevi Cultural Monitor Alfredo Figueroa, who is one of the subjects of the film documentary, Who Are My People?”, discusses this ancient narrative of beginnings and endings, and how it is visible on the ground today in geoglyphs and petroglyphs, many of which are, unfortunately, in the path of “civilization”, as the world’s energy firms seek to build in the Mojave and Colorado Deserts.
+Waters’ work similarly touches on the tragedy of lost moments (even lost histories) in times of tumultuous change in his great Western novel, “The Woman at Otowi Crossing,” which describes the advent of the era of nuclear testing in the West.

 As Sigmund Freud points out in “Civilization and it’s Discontents”, Civilization requires conformity for some very good reasons.
 However, our notion of what civilization is at any given moment may be based on a version of reality that has outlived its usefulness.
-Kostka, Roeg and Waters in no way were conformists.
-What each sought through the connection with ancient peoples was a grounding lesson in Earth-based cultures that allows us both a psychological and physical perspective to be more realistic and sustainable in our thinking.
+Kostka, Roeg, and Waters in no way were conformists.
+What each sought through the connection with ancient peoples was a grounding vision and lesson in Earth-based cultures that allows us both a psychological and physical perspective to be more realistic and sustainable in our thinking.